 MDT / SCCM (Might be required for re-provisioning of devices)?

 *Checkout Micheal N’s comment in the comment section.

 Following are the three(3) entities of the Windows Autopilot process.
 Hardware vendor(Dell, Microsoft, Lenovo, HP, etc.) is one of the important entity of Autopilot service.
 They will help to upload the device details to the Autopilot profile.

 User – Self Service part of device deployment

-Microsoft is working with many vendors to onboard them into Windows AutoPilot process.
-At the time of writing this post, Microsoft and Lenovo new devices are available for Windows AutoPilot service.
+Microsoft is working with many vendors to onboard them into the Windows AutoPilot process.
+At the time of writing this post, Microsoft and Lenovo’s new devices are available for the Windows AutoPilot service.
 There is an extra cost involved in this process; I heard vendors might charge 4-5 dollars for enrolling the device into AutoPilot service.

 HP (Coming Soon)